Who are the Taliban?

 Their retreat earlier this decade enabled them to limit their human and material losses and return with a vengeance.

-There have been numerous Taliban attacks on Kabul in the past two years and, in September 2012, the group carried out a high-profile raid on Nato's Camp Bastion base.
+There have been numerous Taliban attacks on Kabul in recent years and, in September 2012, the group carried out a high-profile raid on Nato's Camp Bastion base.

 In the same month the US military handed control of the controversial Bagram prison - housing more than 3,000 Taliban fighters and terrorism suspects - to the Afghan authorities.